Urgent Support

 Bright Sky is a safe, easy-to-use app and website that provides practical support and information on domestic abuse.
 It is designed for anyone experiencing domestic abuse, or anyone who is worried about a friend, family member, or colleague.

-Further information on local services available to victims and survivors of domestic abuse can be found on the Birmingham City Council website.
+Further information on local services available to victims and survivors of domestic abuse can be found on the Birmingham City Council website, including guidance and signposting in relation to out of hours housing support and risk of homelessness.

 Reporting Options